Why more great white sharks are showing up in Atlantic Canada | CBC News

 Why more great white sharks are showing up in Atlantic Canada

-Explanations range from climate change to more seals, or they've been here all along
+Explanations range from climate change to food supply — or maybe they've been here all along

-Climate change, more seals and effective conservation in the United States are possible explanations for the apparent increase in great white sharks in Atlantic Canada, according to a newly-published paper in the Canadian Journal of Fisheries and Aquatic Sciences.
+Climate change, a supply of seals to eat and effective conservation in the United States are all possible explanations for the apparent increase in great white sharks in Atlantic Canada, according to a newly published paper in the Canadian Journal of Fisheries and Aquatic Sciences.

-The peer-reviewed report speculates on why more of the apex predators are being seen in the summer months, especially off Nova Scotia.
+The peer-reviewed report, led by authors from the University of Windsor in Ontario, speculates on why more of the apex (top-of-the-food-chain) predators are being seen in the summer months, especially off Nova Scotia.

-The most intriguing hypothesis is the great white shark range has shifted northward in summer, into an area where they were rarely seen in the past.
+One hypothesis is that the great white shark's range has shifted, bringing them into an area where they were rarely seen in the past.

-"A northward range expansion could be related to multiple factors, including warming Canadian waters due to climate change, population recovery, and/or increased regional prey abundance," the authors state.
+"A northward range expansion could be related to multiple factors, including warming Canadian waters due to climate change, population recovery and/or increased regional prey abundance," the authors state.

-Or maybe, they've been here all along and we never noticed.
+Or maybe they've been here all along and we didn't notice.

-"A large, highly mobile, predatory shark may have been historically abundant in Canadian waters, yet considered 'rare' simply due to our inability to observe them," the paper states.
+"A large, highly mobile, predatory shark may have been historically abundant in Canadian waters yet considered 'rare' simply due to our inability to observe them," the paper states.

-It says it found records of 60 great white shark "observations" in Atlantic Canada between 1872 and 2016.
-There were 27 sightings, 26 caught in nets and seven observations were inferred from teeth in gear and wounds on seals and porpoises.
+It documents records of 60 great white shark "observations" in Atlantic Canada between 1872 and 2016: There were 27 sightings; 26 caught in nets; and seven others inferred from teeth in gear and wounds on seals and porpoises.

 What the tagging shows

-The report is based primarily on satellite tracking data from Florida-based Ocearch, which staged heavily self-promoted and highly-publicized tagging events off Nova Scotia in 2018 and 2019.
+The report is based primarily on satellite tracking data from Florida-based Ocearch, an organization that collects and publishes ocean data, in part through tagging sharks and taking samples from them.
+The organization staged heavily promoted and highly publicized tagging events off Nova Scotia in 2018 and 2019.

 Over the two-year period, 17 great white sharks were captured — most at Ironbound Island near Lunenburg, N.S., and some near Scatarie Island off Cape Breton.
-Holes were drilled through their dorsal fin and fitted with a satellite-transmitting tag.
+Holes were drilled through their dorsal fins, and they were fitted with a satellite-transmitting tag.

-Because the satellite tracking data is not precise, hotspots for occurrence were estimated based on modelling.
+Because the satellite tracking data is not precise, hot spots for occurrence were estimated based on modelling.

-The hotspots occurred on the southeastern coast of Nova Scotia and the Bay of Fundy.
-A secondary hotspot occurred in waters off southern Newfoundland that include the Grand Banks.
+The main hot spots occurred on the southeastern coast of Nova Scotia and the Bay of Fundy.
+A secondary hot spot occurred in waters off southern Newfoundland that include the Grand Banks.

 Since 2013, Ocearch has also tagged 18 great white sharks in U.S. waters.
-Half of them have been later seen in Atlantic Canada.
+Half of them have since been seen in Atlantic Canada.

 "The frequency of U.S.-tagged sharks entering Canadian waters, and the successful targeted capture and tagging of multiple white sharks off Nova Scotia over two consecutive years, indicate seasonal, inter-annual presence of white sharks in Canadian waters and higher regional frequency and abundance than previously thought," the report states.